Skip to Main Content

 • Original materials that do not include materials copyrighted by other individuals or companies

-Below are links to several examples that have been produced by past presenters of AHLA programs, which are the kind of excellent written product expected of those who present at AHLA programs.
+Below are links to several examples that have been produced by past presenters of AHLA conferences, which are the kind of excellent written product expected of those who present at AHLA conferences.

 PowerPoint Slides